grafana/otel-demos/otlp-request/README.md

 # otlp-request

-This is a demo program which constructs two OTLP write requests, and send them in JSON format to a Mimir OTLP endpoint on localhost.
+This is a demo program which constructs two OTLP write requests, and sends them in JSON format to a Mimir OTLP endpoint on localhost.